palaniraja/devdiary/react-native/android.md

 http://stackoverflow.com/a/42008728/240255

-window.postMessage doesnt work most of the time, even if there are no js error in injectedjs.
+`window.postMessage` doesnt work most of the time, even if there are no js error in injectedjs.

-Solution seems to be calling it after timeout even 1ms seems to work.
+Solution seems to be calling it after `timeOut` even `1ms` seems to work.